rajat-goel-cengage/automation_workflow/README.md

 It is a short description of what this project does and who it’s for.

 ## 🚀 Features
-- Feature 1 – brief explanation of the Information feature
+- Feature 1 – brief explanation of the Inform feature
 - Feature 2 – brief explanation of the Warning feature
-- Feature 3 – brief explanation of the Information & Warning features
+- Feature 3 – brief explanation of the Inform & Warning features

 ## 📦 Installation
 Clone the repository: